tedneward/Azgaarnoth/Creatures/Ogres.md

 >
 >4th level (2 slots): banishment, wall of fire
 >
->***Sorcery Points.*** The ogre has 8 sorcery points.
+>***Sorcery Points.*** The ogre mage has 8 sorcery points.
 As a bonus action, it can spend a number of sorcery points to create a spell slot, as a sorcerer does.
 Alternatively, it can, as a bonus action, sacrifice a spell slot to restore spent sorcery points equal to or less than the level of the spell slot sacrificed.
 It can spend 1 or more sorcery points to gain one of the following benefits:
 >
->* *Quickened Spell.* When the ogre casts a spell that has a casting time of 1 action, it can spend 2 sorcery points to change the spell's casting time to 1 bonus action.
+>* *Quickened Spell.* When the ogre mage casts a spell that has a casting time of 1 action, it can spend 2 sorcery points to change the spell's casting time to 1 bonus action.
 >
->* *Twinned Spell.* When the ogre casts a spell that can target only one creature and doesn't have a range of Self, it can spend a number of sorcery points equal to the spell's level to target a second creature within range with the same spell.
+>* *Twinned Spell.* When the ogre mage casts a spell that can target only one creature and doesn't have a range of Self, it can spend a number of sorcery points equal to the spell's level to target a second creature within range with the same spell.
 If the spell is a cantrip, the ogre spends 1 sorcery point to use this feature.
 >
 >#### Actions
 >***Morningstar.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 3) piercing damage.